flaviolsousa/cifras-ccb/README.md

 - ☒ Implement header auto-hide on vertical scroll
 - ☒ Implement header auto-hide in horizontal mode
 - ☒ Add controls to navigate between neighboring hymns
-- ☐ Option to display rhythm
+- ☒ Option to display rhythm
 - ☒ Implement auto-scroll feature
-- ☐ Integrate MIDI player functionality
+- ☒ Integrate MIDI player functionality
 - ☒ Option to show/hide draw of chords
 - ☒ Option to display capo positioning
 - ☒ Implement tone selection feature
-- ☐ Display rhythm instructions clearly: (\_ <sup>↑ ↓ ↟ ↥ ⇑ ⇞ ⇡ ↡ ↧ ⇓ ⇟ ⇣ x2</sup> )
+- ☒ Display rhythm instructions clearly: (\_ <sup>↑ ↓ ↟ ↥ ⇑ ⇞ ⇡ ↡ ↧ ⇓ ⇟ ⇣ x2</sup> )
-- ☐ Provide option to select difficulty level
+- ☒ Provide difficulty level
 - ☒ When changing the tone key, retain the original chord positions
 - ☐ In the Tone Key selection popup, highlight the easiest key when using a capo on lower frets
 - ☐ In the Tone Key selection popup, show capo and new chords
-- ☐ Pin chords in sequence to the top of the HymnDetail Screen
+- ☒ Favorite Hymns
+- ☐ Favorite Chords
+- ☒ Filter on Home Screen
-- ☐ Show introduction
+- ☒ Show introduction

 ## Start